Hello! My name is Stu Keroff, and I am the founder of the Community School of Excellence Asian Penguins and the Aspen Academy Penguin Corps.

 - Kids learn Linux.

-- Kids use that knowledge to help people in the community.
+- Kids use Linux to help people in the community.

 - Kids use Linux to help our school.